-•Property Enhancement Capital Expenditures - We began to realize the benefits of our property enhancement initiatives that targeted product and service offering upgrades across our entire portfolio during the fourth quarter of 2015 as all of them were completed by year-end and helped drive increased volume to our properties.
-Most notably, the opening of The Brew Brothers, a restaurant and microbrewery at Scioto Downs, provided a meaningful increase in traffic and slot revenues in 2015.
+• Property Enhancement Capital Expenditures - During the fourth quarter of 2015, we began to realize the benefits of our property enhancement initiatives which targeted product and service offering upgrades across our entire portfolio.
+The completion of these initiatives by year-end 2015, helped drive increased volume to our properties and continues to be well-received by our customers.
+Most notably, the opening of The Brew Brothers, a restaurant and microbrewery at Scioto Downs, provided a meaningful increase in traffic and video lottery terminals (VLT) revenues subsequent to its opening in October 2015.
 Additionally, we completed a \$5.0 million five-phase design and facility enhancement program at Presque Isle Downs that added a new casino center bar, an improved high limit gaming area and new slot product.
 In 2015, over 200 rooms were remodeled at Eldorado Reno and we completely refurbished the exterior of the Eldorado Shreveport.

-In 2016, we have continued our property enhancement initiatives and plan to open a third The Brew Brothers venue with the addition of an escalator to facilitate access to the restaurant at Presque Isle Downs.
-This new restaurant is expected to open during the second quarter of 2016.
-Across our Nevada properties, we are reviewing food and beverage offerings and hotel room upgrades, and adding new amenities to enhance our player experience.
-We also broke ground on a second smoking patio at Scioto Downs which will feature a casino bar and 120 new video lottery terminals (VLTs) and is expected to open late in the second quarter of 2016 while construction continues on the 118-room Hampton Inn Hotel which is expected to open in the fourth quarter of 2016.
-In Shreveport, we are remodeling the second floor of the casino and adding 180 new slot machines.
+We have continued our property enhancement initiatives in 2016.
+We opened a third The Brew Brothers restaurant at Presque Isle Downs in May and an escalator in July to improve traffic flow to the restaurant.
+Across our Nevada properties, we are planning new food and beverage offerings, hotel room upgrades, enhanced entertainment venues and new amenities to enhance our player experience.
+On June 30, 2016, we opened a second smoking patio at Scioto Downs which features a casino bar and 119 new VLTs.
+Construction continues on the 118-room Hampton Inn Hotel at Scioto Downs and is expected to open in the fourth quarter of 2016.
+In Shreveport, we are remodeling the second floor of the casino and expect to add approximately 138 new slot machines by the end of 2016.
+We continue to evaluate the offerings at Mountaineer with a goal of maintaining a positive customer experience while right sizing the property to maximize free cash flow and operational efficiencies.

-•New Regulation - Effective January 1, 2016, the Ohio Lottery Commission enacted new regulation which resulted in the establishment of a \$1.0 million progressive slot liability and a corresponding decrease in net slot win for the three months ended March 31, 2016.
-The changes are non-cash and related primarily to prior years.
-The net non-cash impact to Scioto Down's operating income was \$0.6 million for the three months ended March 31, 2016.
+•New Regulation - Effective January 1, 2016, the Ohio Lottery Commission enacted new regulation which resulted in the establishment of a \$1.0 million progressive slot liability and a corresponding decrease in net slot win for the six months ended June 30, 2016.
+The changes are non-cash and related to prior years.
+The net non-cash impact to Scioto Down's operating income was \$0.6 million for the six months ended June 30, 2016.